 The earliest form of English is called Old English or Anglo-Saxon.
-The oldest word in the English language is ‘town,’ originating from old English and has kept the same definition.
-Evidence of the extent of the Anglo-Saxon settlements are found in the number of place names throughout England ending with “-ton” meaning enclosure or village (e.g., Taunton, Burton, Luton.)
+Researchers have determined that town is the oldest word in the English language, originates from Old English, and has kept the same definition through the millennia.
+Evidence of the extent of the Anglo-Saxon settlements are found in the number of place names throughout England ending with -ton, meaning “enclosure or village” (e.g., Taunton, Burton, and Luton).

 It is estimated that about 85% of the 30,000 or so Anglo-Saxon words gradually died out under the cultural onslaught of the Vikings and the Normans who came after them.
-On the other hand, up to half of everyday modern English is typically made up of Old English words, and, by some estimates, ALL of the hundred most commonly used words in modern English are of Anglo-Saxon origin.
+On the other hand, up to half of everyday modern English is typically made up of Old English words.
+Equally surprising, almost all of the hundred most commonly used words in modern English are of Anglo-Saxon origin.

 Trends: Business and Culture Reports, Books 1 & 2, brings you sixty topical Business Reports that will entertain, inform, and prompt your adult intermediate and advanced students toward lively discussions.
 Utilizing charts, graphs, puzzles, surveys, discussion activities, and more, these Business Reports invite students to explore and compare cultural, business, and language matters.